 HealthCare.gov Enrollment Ends Friday.
-Sign-ups Likely to Trail Last Year's
+Sign-Ups Likely To Trail Last Year's

 And in a little office park in Northern Virginia, Brima Bob Deen is dealing with the rush.

-And this week, his calendar is totally full.
+And this week, his calendar is full.

 "Every year when you get close to the end, that's when you have a lot of people come in," he says.

-Deen has stopped allowing people to stand in line outside his office, and instead now requires them to make an appointment.
+Deen has stopped allowing people to stand in line outside his office and instead now requires them to make an appointment.
 That way, he says, he can give them his full attention, rather than being distracted by impatient people waiting.

 As we sit to talk, a client calls with an update.
 The man had been rejected by the HealthCare.gov system because of issues with his email.
 He tells Deen that his son has helped him resolve the problem.